 - Salt as needed

-- handful of coriander leaves with stalks chopped
+- 2 tablespoons coriander leaves with stalks (chopped finely)

 - 2 sprigs curry leaves

 - 1 pinch methi seeds (fenugreek seeds)